 Fox's Cavuto described the bell phenomena from Newsweek, and

-Of course the term "Ring of Fire" isn't newly dubbed, my ancient Rand McNally atlas maps show the Pacific "Ring of Fire" subduction zones.
-As Berkland told Fox:
+. ("Ring of Fire" isn't new, my ancient Rand McNally atlas maps show the Pacific "Ring of Fire" subduction zones.)
+Berkland told Fox:

 "Just before the World Series quake there was very unusual beaching of rare whales in the Ocean Beach, in San Francisco.
 Just after that, a equally rare pygmy sperm whale washed up at Santa Cruz, within about five miles of the epicenter of the World Series quake.
 That kind of beaching had never occurred before nor since.
 So we're looking for strange fish coming into from deep water to the shallow water, wild animals coming into cities."

-This is just whales suspected to be stranded because of sonar, not dolphins, giant squid, or devil crabs.
-This doesn't include bird and bee die-offs, wayward sea lions, or starving polar bears.
-If you could actually track the real number of lost, washed up and otherwise misplaced domesticated animals, marine mammals, wildcats, birds, bugs, fish, etc., Berkland's theory would drown instantly in the noisy cacophony of irrelevant data.
+This is just documents whales suspected to be stranded because of sonar, not dolphin strandings of, or giant squid washed ashore, or devil crabs, or bird and bee die-offs, or wayward sea lions, or starving polar bears.
+If you could actually track the real number of lost, washed up and otherwise misplaced domesticated animals, marine mammals, wildcats, birds, bugs, fish, etc., Berkland's theory would drown in the reality of irrelevant data.

 Recently, a calf and its mother pygmy sperm whale were stranded and died on a beach in Florida.
 George Beidenbach, director of conservation programs for the Georgia Aquarium's Dolphin Conservation Field Station at Marineland, noted that pygmy sperm whale strandings are the second-most frequent among whales and dolphins, second only to bottlenose dolphins.
 According to Beidenbach, volunteers come upon whale or dolphin strandings about once a month just on that particular beach.
 Two different pygmy sperm whales stranded on nearby beaches within a couple of weeks of that mother/pup stranding.